eth-protocol-fellows/cohort-three/projects/4337-bundler-rust.md

 ## Roadmap

+During the fellowship:
 - JSON-RPC API: 2 weeks.
     - Implement all JSON-RPC API endpoints and necessary logic.
+    - `eth` and `debug`.
-- User operation pool: 5 weeks.
+- User operation pool: 6 weeks.
+    - Implement a standalone mempool.
-    - First, implement a standalone mempool with gRPC endpoints and all the necessary logic, such as simulation and validation of user operations.
+    - Implement all the necessary verification of user operations, such as sanity checks and simulation verification (e.g., forbidden opcodes).
-    - Work on p2p mempool and connect with other bundlers (this requires p2p connections to other clients - will look into reusing Akula p2p interfaces and code).
+- Reputation: 2 weeks.
+    - Manage reputation for different entities, such as paymasters, senders/accounts, and factories (of smart contract wallets).
-- Bundler: 3 weeks.
+- Bundler spec testing: 1 weeks.
+    - Prepare the repo for bundler spec testing.
+    - Prepare Docker files.

+**Total time:** ~11 weeks.

+**Note:** work on different parts overlapped due to testing and connecting them.

+After the fellowship:
+- User operation pool:
+    - Finish the simulation verification.
+- Core bundling:
     - Implement all logic for bundling - simulation, signature aggregation, bundle construction, and propagating bundles as transactions to the txpool.
-    - First, start with public txpool, then add Flasbots Protect (or send directly to the block producer over gRPC).
+    - First, start with public txpool, then add Flasbots Protect.
-- Others: 1 week (and later).
+    - Check for finalized user operations in the blocks.
+- Make mempool sanity checks validation and simulation verification generic (for multiple different mempools).
+- P2P protocol.
+    - P2P protocol for user operations based on libp2p and SSZ (according to the official spec).
+- Integration into execution client
-    - Research and sketch out necessary work to prototype integration into Akula.
+    - Research and sketch out necessary work to prototype integration into Reth or with Reth's libraries/crates.
-    - Other advanced features.

-**Total time estimated:** ~11 weeks.

-**Note:** work on parts of different components can end up being overlapped due to testing between the development.

 ## Possible challenges

-1. Figuring out all implementation details, constraints, and specifications of EIP-4337 bundling - at the moment, there are no official bundler specs (yet), so I will look deeply into several existing implementations.
+1. Figuring out all implementation details, constraints, and specifications of EIP-4337 bundling.
+1. Adapt to the changes in the EIP, which often happens due to the early stage of the specs.
-1. p2p mempool can be more complicated and complex to implement - it builds upon the core p2p communication between Ethereum nodes.
-Reusing Akula interfaces can take more time than expected.
+1. Implementing and testing the p2p mempool can be more complicated than expected since no bundler implementation implements the p2p currently, and there are yet to be official tests.
 1. Safety and security of bundling and user operations - sending bundles directly to block producers or Flashbots is needed to prevent front-running.
 That needs need to be analyzed and defined more thoroughly.

 ## Goal of the project